soyaoki/DSND-Capstone/README.md

 # 1. Project Overview

-This repository contains a Flask web app for disaster message classification, utilizing data from [Appen](https://appen.com/).
-The project involves building a machine learning pipeline to categorize messages, aiding emergency workers in directing information to the appropriate relief agencies.
-The web app allows users to input new messages and receive classification results across various categories, accompanied by visualizations for enhanced data interpretation.
+This repository contains a Flask web app for essay classification, utilizing data from [LLM - Detect AI Generated Text](https://www.kaggle.com/competitions/llm-detect-ai-generated-text/overview).
+The project involves building a machine learning pipeline to classify essays, for protecting plagiarism by LLM.
+The web app allows users to input new essays and receive classification results whether human or LLM wrote the essay, accompanied by visualizations for enhanced data interpretation.

 __Key Features__:
-- Flask web app for disaster message classification.
+- Flask web app for essay classification.
-- Machine learning pipeline for message categorization.
+- Machine learning pipeline for the classification.
-- User-friendly interface for emergency workers to input messages and obtain classification results.
+- User-friendly interface for everyone to input essay and obtain classification results.
 - Visualizations to provide insights into the data.

 Below are a few screenshots of the web app.